rijdmc419/EducationalRecyclingGame/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 If you would like to explore the code behind **_Getting Scrappy!_**, you’re in the right place.
-Simply clone this repository and use Unity 2018.4.7 to open EducationalRecyclingGame/EducationalRecyclingGame.
+Simply clone this repository and use Unity 2018.4.7 to open the folder: EducationalRecyclingGame/EducationalRecyclingGame.

 *If you just want to download the game, go to [https://github.com/CelestialSloth/GettingScrappy](https://github.com/CelestialSloth/GettingScrappy)